Leadwerks/Benchmarks/README.md

 # Benchmarks #

 Comparative performance benchmarks for testing Ultra Engine (1.0) against Unity3D (2019).

+## Metrics ##
-Framerate and GPU utilization are measured.
+Framerate, GPU utilization, and CPU utilization are all measured.
 All tests are performed with an Nvidia GEForce 2060 GPU.
+High GPU utilization with low CPU utilization is considered desirable.
+This ensure the graphics hardware is not sitting idly and leaves computional power left over for gameplay on the CPU.

+## System Requiresments ##
+- Vulkan 1.1
+- 260 cube shadow shader texture units supported.

+## Benchmarking Tests ##

+The following programs are used to test both engines under a variety of conditions.
+Tests are made simple to ensure both engines are performing the same workload.

 ### Shadows ###